Last Updated on June 20, 2022 by Letícia Melo

 It is no secret that tourism plays a huge part in the economy of Portugal.
 In this regard, since Albufeira is a tourism hub, the tourism industry is the biggest employer in the city.

-Therefore, when looking for active employment, it is best to concentrate your search within the tourism sector.
+Therefore, it is best to concentrate your search on the tourism sector when looking for active employment.

 Safety in Albufeira

 Portugal is one of the safest destinations in Europe.
-In fact, Portugal is ranked fourth according to the 2021 global peace index.
-First off, the residents are very friendly to foreign nationals and will go out of their way to help.
+In fact, Portugal is ranked as the 7th safest country, according to the Global Peace Index 2023.
+First, the residents are friendly to foreign nationals and will go out of their way to help.

-Also, in a tourist hub like the Algarve English is widely spoken making it easy for you to get by and settle in with ease.
+Also, in a tourist hub like the Algarve, English is widely spoken, making it easy for you to get by and settle in easily.

 It is important to note that safety starts with you!
 You have to be aware of your environment and be cautious of how and where you place your items.

 While Portugal is quite safe, there are isolated incidents of petty theft like pickpocketing and muggings.
-Other than that, you will find life quite calm and peaceful during your stay in Albufeira.
+Besides that, you will find life quite calm and peaceful during your stay in Albufeira.

 Healthcare and education